dave-hudson/c8/doc/c8_natural_operator_gtgteq.md

 auto operator >>=(unsigned int count) -> natural &
 ```

-Perform operations that assign values to this number (left hand side of the operator).
-The previous value of this number is lost and any memory resources that were used by it are released.

-Shift this number right by `count` bit positions.
+Shifts the value of this object (left hand side of the operator) right by `count` (right hand side of the operator) bit positions.

 ### Return Value ###

-A reference to this number (left hand side of the operator).
+A reference to this object (left hand side of the operator).

 ### Exceptions ###